rgrail/reese_portfolio/README.md

 - Soccer injury analysis
 - Cosmere book series mind map

-## 💡 Purpose
+##  Purpose

 This portfolio is both a reflection of my learning journey and a demonstration of my ability to apply data analytics in various contexts.
-Whether it's optimizing a business process or uncovering insights from personal data, I enjoy turning numbers into narratives.
+Whether it's optimizing a business process or uncovering insights from personal data, I enjoy working with data, finding insights, and seeing what other realizations I can discover.

-Working with data is also fun for me, it is one of my personal hobbies.
+Working with data is fun for me, it is one of my personal hobbies.
 This will be a space where I can keep track of the things I have done!

 ---